isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

 .. note::

-   Since Kea 1.9.7 it is possible to put comments in the commands as in the configuration file, for instance:
+   Since Kea 1.9.7, it is possible to put comments in commands as in the configuration file.
+For instance:

 ::